Sudanese revolution: Background

 Al-Bashir had ruled the country since 1989 when he led a successful coup against the elected, but increasingly unpopular, prime minister of the time, Sadiq al-Mahdi.
 The International Criminal Court (ICC) has indicted Al-Bashir for war crimes and crimes against humanity in the western region of Darfur.

 Since the Bashir regime gained control of the country in 1989, the opposition had been very fierce from all political parties, due to the oppressive "Islamist" policies and heinous human rights violations.
 Multiple failed coup attempts, protests, and strikes had been dealt with extremely harshly, and key opposition members such as Sadiq al-Mahdi, Amin Mekki Medani, and Farouk Abu Issa were even arrested and expelled from the country.
-In particular, the 2011–2013 Sudanese protests, which coincided with the Arab Spring, saw a period of heightened protest and repression, as well as shifts in organizational dynamics within the Sudanese opposition and a restructuring of the regime's coercive apparatus.
+In particular, the 2011–2013 Sudanese protests, which coincided with the Arab Spring, saw a period of heightened protest and repression, as well as shifts in organisational dynamics within the Sudanese opposition and a restructuring of the regime's coercive apparatus.
 In January 2018, large protests started on the streets of Khartoum, Sudan's capital, in opposition to the rising prices of the basic goods including bread.
 The protests grew quickly and found support from different opposition parties.
 Youth and women's movements also joined the protests.

 The Sudanese government devalued the local currency and removed wheat and electricity subsidies.
 Sudan's economy has struggled since Omar al-Bashir's ascent to power, but became increasingly turbulent following the secession of South Sudan in 2011, which, up until then, had represented an important source of foreign currency, because of its oil output.
 The devaluation of the Sudanese pound in October 2018 led to wildly fluctuating exchange rates and a shortage of cash in circulation.
 Long lines for basic goods such as petrol, bread, as well as cash from ATMs were a common sight.
 At the time, Sudan had around 70% inflation, second only to Venezuela.

 In August 2018, the National Congress party backed Omar Al-Bashir's 2020 presidential run, despite his increasing unpopularity and his previous declaration that he would not run in the upcoming elections.
 These measures led to rising opposition from within the party calling for respect of the constitution, which currently prevents Al-Bashir from being reelected.
 Sudanese activists reacted on social media and called for a campaign against his nomination.